STROKE DISABILITY BENEFITS

 WE CAN HELP YOU WIN SSD BENEFITS

-At our law firm, we can help you file for SSD benefits.
+At our law firm, we can help you file for SSD benefits after a stroke.
 Also, we can help you appeal a denial from the SSA.
 Likewise, we can represent you in court.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we can file an appeal in Federal Court.
 We can represent you not matter where you live.
 For example, we have clients in Utah, Nevada, Colorado, Idaho, and California.

-Also, we bring over 60 years of legal experience to your case.
+Additionally, we bring over 60 years of legal experience to your case.
 For instance, Dianna Cannon has been helping her clients win SSD benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 Together, we have won over 20,000 SSDI and SSI hearings.
-You can trust that we will do everything we can to win your SSD and SSI benefits.
-Learn more on our About Us page.
+You can trust that we will do everything we can to win your SSDI and SSI benefits.
+Learn about our lawyers on our About Us page.

 HOW WILL YOU PAY THE ATTORNEY FEE?